sjsu-library/unionist/_items/unionist--text-0219.md

 fullIssueSequenceNumber: 1833-12-19 p.04.65
 creator:
 dateCreated: '1833-12-19'
+description: |
-description: FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that<br>class of Americans called Africans<br>
+  FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans
 language: English
 publisher: The Unionist
 IsPartOf: